-Taiwanese artist Steph Huang will take part in our UK-Taiwan exchange programme in September and October, collaborating with Arts Catalyst and Taipei Artist Village.
+Taiwanese artist Steph Huang will take part in our UK-Taiwan exchange programme between 5 Oct-12 Nov 2021, collaborating with Arts Catalyst and Taipei Artist Village.
 Steph will undertake research into sustainable aquaculture, the biofloc fish farming industry and the impacts of using industrial chemicals on UK coastal environments during her residency.
 Huang’s research extends from an ongoing interest in the global fishing industry and climate change.

 About the artist

 Steph Huang (b.1990, Taiwan) recently graduated from MA Sculpture at the Royal College of Art, her artistic practices incorporate a wide range of mediums from sculpture, installation, analogue photography, soundscape to publication.

 The eccentric moments in everyday life often captured through her Canon F1 camera act as trigger-points for new ideas and an attempt to examine something of the lives of modern human beings through mass-produced objects.
 Found objects retrieved from random encounters are incorporated into her sculpture making.
 Her work uses autobiographical narratives expressed in layers of storytelling.
 Poetically charged, the works are rooted in her observations of incidental details and the relationships of objects to each other.
 Her recent works explore a surreal absurdity of life through collective behaviours, looking at how leisure might develop into a new concept of bodily labour, culture and political economy.